akumar2709/Fides_AsiaCCS/README.md

 # Fides_AsiaCCS
-We will soon update the repository with the code for our paper "A Generative Framework for Low-Cost Result Validation of Machine Learning-as-a-Service Inference"
+This repository contains the code for our paper "A Generative Framework for Low-Cost Result Validation of Machine Learning-as-a-Service Inference"

 ```
 @inproceedings{KumA2024,